PSU-ICDS/icds_docs/docs/software/containers.md

     If there is a version of mpi type mismatch, the job could lock up or run as a set of singleton jobs (multiple copies of a single processor job).

-!!! warning "Ask for help"
+!!! tip "Ask for help"
     Due to the complexities of running containerized MPI jobs across nodes, it is recommended that you [first contact ICDS](mailto:idcs@psu.edu) for assistance prior to starting.